balcilar/Anfis-from-scratch/README.md

 # Adaptive neuro fuzzy inference system (ANFIS) from scratch

-This repository consist of full source code of Adaptive neuro fuzzy inference system from scratch.
+This repository consists of the full source code of Adaptive neuro-fuzzy inference system from scratch.
 The method originally described in [1].
-It does not depend on Matlab toolbox. every single details were coded in Matlab.
+It does not depend on Matlab toolbox. every single detail was coded in Matlab.
 You can compare our result by Matlab toolbox's equivalent results.
-We also provided two different demo, one for 3 input one output train data, one for 216 elements, 3 input , 1 output data.
-Second demo is for 121 element, 2 inputs, 1 output data.
+We also provided two different demos, one for 3 input one output train data, one for 216 elements, 3 input, 1 output data.
+The second demo is for 121 elements, 2 inputs, 1 output data.

 In demo1, we used 2 fuzzy set for representing the inputs.
 Here is the results of Demo1.m script.